 Nairobi National Park

 Just a short drive (10km) from the centre of Nairobi is Nairobi National Park.
 This is the only wildlife park in the world that you will find so close to a city!
 Infact when you are inside the Park, which is a vast area of open plains (117 square kilometres), you can still see Nairobi’s buildings and skyscrapers in the distance – that’s how close it is!
 I thought it was really cool being able to see the city whilst in the middle of a wildlife safari!
+A Nairobi National Park Safari should definitely be on your bucket list even if you only have 24 hours in Nairobi!

 The Park is home to a huge variety of wildlife, including the endangered black rhino, lions, cheetahs, leopards, giraffes, zebras, hyenas, buffalos and baboons.
 There are also many migratory birds here – at least 20 species migrate here from Europe each year.
 And if you’re lucky you’ll be able to see the wildebeest and zebra migrations that happen here!